Outline

 Best time to visit the Park:

-It is advisable to visit the Park during the season.
+But, it is advisable to visit the Park during the season.
 However, the Park has lots of attractions all year round.
 July to March is the best time for flamingo-watching in the salt pans.

 ACCOMMODATION

-The Park offers various types of accommodation and facilities for both Residents and Non-residents visiting the Park.
+Then, the Park offers various types of accommodation and facilities for both Residents and Non-residents visiting the Park.

 • The rest house is near the beach, with a furnished sitting room, main bedroom, three single rooms, and a fully equipped kitchen.